KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 This is by no means unique to Rust and you get something similar in any modern IDE for most relevant languages.
-The big difference is that Rust's strict rules, be it ownership or type safety, just catches a lot more, to a point where it's not rare no get suspicious when it compiles without any complains.
+The big difference is that Rust's strict rules, be it ownership or type safety, just catches a lot more, to a point where it's rare to not get suspicious when it compiles without any complaints.

 Rust also forces you to handle all code paths.
 You have to be explicit about things